jishaalbert/Python-Voice-Assistant/README.md

 Main Features:

-Speech to Text using speech_recognition
+Speech to Text using speech_recognition,
-Text to Speech using pyttsx3
+Text to Speech using pyttsx3,
-Wikipedia Search – Ask questions and get short summaries Open Websites (e.g., Google)
+Wikipedia Search – Ask questions and get short summaries, Open Websites (e.g., Google),
-Tell the Time
+Tell the Time,
-Save Notes – Dictate and store your notes in note.txt Greetings based on the time of day
+Save Notes – Dictate and store your notes in note.txt, Greetings based on the time of day